keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 ### Ensuring Proper Permissions
 Similar to [extracting data](#extracting-data-from-sources), writing data requires having the right [permissions](#using-the-right-credentials).
 Often, specific rights are needed, which may not be widely available to all organization members.
 Errors during data write operations usually indicate permission issues.
-Keboola support team is ready to help identify the needed permissions.
+The Keboola support team is ready to help identify the needed permissions.

 ### Managing Data Access
 When data is written to a destination, you're extending access to users with rights to that destination.
 It's vital to carefully manage who gets access to ensure